All Posts

 Clients presenting with new symptoms, may not have a diagnosis for their pain yet.
 It’s not within your scope of practice to diagnose, but you can do assessments to rule out things you can’t treat.
 Assessment may include orthopedic tests, palpitation, and noting how the client describes their pain.
 If it doesn’t sound like muscle pain, refer them to someone else.

-4. Document Your Assessment And Treatment In SOAP Notes
+4. Document Your Assessment & Treatment In SOAP Notes

 Use a SOAP Note Template to record comprehensive notes, in case your treatment is ever called into question.
 Keeping accurate records of what the client presents with is helpful in staying within your scope in two ways: